strimzi/strimzi-kafka-oauth/README.md

 #### Client Credentials

-The first is to specify the client ID and secret configured on the authorization server specifically for the individual client deployment.
+The first is to specify Client Credentials.
+This requires that a client is configured on the authorization server specifically for the individual client deployment.
 This is also called `client credentials grant`.

 This is achieved by specifying the following:
 - `oauth.client.id` (e.g.: "my-client")

+together with one of authentication options below

+When client starts to establish the connection with the Kafka Broker it will first obtain an access token from the configured Token Endpoint, authenticating with the configured client ID and configured authentication option using client_credentials grant type.

+##### Option 1: Using a Client Secret

+Specify the client secret.

 - `oauth.client.secret` (e.g.: "my-client-secret")

-When client starts to establish the connection with the Kafka Broker it will first obtain an access token from the configured Token Endpoint, authenticating with the configured client ID and secret using client_credentials grant type.
+##### Option 2: Using a Client Assertion (a.k.a. private_key_jwt)

+Specify the client assertion (JWT token) either directly through

+- `oauth.client.assertion`

+or pointing to a file on the filesystem

+- `oauth.client.assertion.location`

+the exact type of the token must also be communicated to the token endpoint and defaults to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

+This can be overridden using property

+-  `oauth.client.assertion.type` (i.e. use `urn:ietf:params:oauth:client-assertion-type:saml2-bearer` for SAML 2 tokens)

 #### Refresh Token

-The second way is to manually obtain and set a refresh token:
+The second way is to manually obtain and set a refresh token either directly through

 - `oauth.refresh.token`

+or pointing to a file on the filesystem

+- `oauth.refresh.token.location`

 When using this approach you are not limited to OAuth2 client_credentials grant type for obtaining a token.
 You can use a password grant type and authenticate as an individual user, rather than a client application.